ts-blink/token_auth/README.md

 # Get Token Service

-This project is a simple Flask service that will act as a trusted authentication server for ThoughtSpot.
+This project is a simple Flask service that will act as a trusted authentication service for ThoughtSpot.

+*__This service is intended as an example and not a product-ready solution.
+In particular, it only demonstrates the use of the ThoughtSpot API.
+In a production solution you would need to verify that the request was from a valid source, and the user is authenticated in your application to avoid calls on behalf of other users.__*

 Calls to the service are in the form of `https://<URL>:5000/gettoken/<username>`
 where: